On this page

 Self-searches frequently surface inaccuracies.
 The most common ones are wrong or outdated addresses, someone else's records merged with yours due to a common name, and stale employer or relative associations.
 Here is how to address the main categories.

 - Wrong court record (someone else's case).
-If a court record appears in your name that belongs to someone else, contact the court clerk directly.
+Contact the court clerk directly.
 Provide your identifying information and explain the confusion.
 Courts can note the discrepancy in the case file.
-You may need to provide documentation (photo ID, fingerprints) to establish that you are not the subject of the record.
+You may need to provide documentation such as a photo ID to establish that you are not the subject of the record.

-- Arrest record you believed was expunged.
-If a record that was supposed to be expunged still appears in the court portal, contact the court that handled the expungement.
+- Arrest record that was supposed to be expunged.
+If a record that should have been expunged still appears in the court portal, contact the court that handled the expungement.
 The expungement order should have been transmitted to the relevant agencies.
-If the record still appears, the court can re-transmit the order or provide you with documentation of the expungement that you can present if challenged.
+If the record still appears, the court can re-transmit the order or provide documentation of the expungement that you can present if challenged.

 - Inaccurate information in a commercial people-search report.
 Most commercial people-search services have an opt-out or correction process.
-You can request removal of your information or flag specific inaccuracies.
-California residents can use the DROP platform (Delete Act) to submit a single opt-out request covering all registered data brokers simultaneously.
+California residents can use the DROP platform under the Delete Act to submit a single opt-out request covering all registered data brokers simultaneously.

 - Inaccurate information in a credit report.
-Credit report inaccuracies must be disputed with the specific bureau (Experian, Equifax, TransUnion) through their dispute process.
+Credit report inaccuracies must be disputed with the specific bureau through their formal dispute process.
 The bureau must investigate and respond within 30 days.

 Start Here: Enter Any Name To View Records